SonyResearch/PandemicSimulator/README.md

     sim.step()
 ```

-See `scripts/tutorials/` for more tutorials on how to use the simulator.
+See `scripts/tutorials/` for in-depth tutorials on how to use the simulator.

 ## Project Structure

-`/docs` -- API documentation plus hierarchy
+`/docs` -- API documentation plus hierarchy (build it locally by calling `make html`)

 `/python/pandemic_simulator/` -- Source files

-`/scripts` -- Example scripts to run the simulator and the OpenAI gym environment
+`/scripts` -- Tutorials, calibration-scripts and evaluation scripts

+`/test` -- unittests

 ## Contact